yindrew/gamified-habit-tracker/README.md

 remove the little side arrow next to the habit. clicking on the habit is intuitive enough

 clean up the top, the "My Habits" + doesn't look all that clean. look at some designs.

+figure out social aspect, buddy system, group habits?

+notification tracking as well.
+Clean up the schema originally.
+Building the habit shoud take a while. set yourself up for success. if task isn't done, you can setup a notification before that gives a quick nudge.